 Live-in carers live and work in their client’s house.
 Therefore, it’s the client’s responsibility to ensure they have the right environment in which to live and work.

-It’s advised to agree with the carer on a number of factors in advance of the care starting.
+It’s advised to agree with the care provider on a number of factors in advance of the care starting.
 These include:

-Live-in carers are expected to cook meals for themselves and the person they care for, and therefore they need access to a fully equipped kitchen.
+Live-in carers are also usually expected to cook meals for themselves and the person they care for, and therefore they need access to a fully equipped kitchen.

 Clients typically include live-in carers in their weekly food shop.
 If the carer has any additional dietary requirements, this should be taken into account.
-Also remember to tell the carer about your loved one’s favourite foods or eating habits, as they will cook for them every day.
+Also remember to tell the care provider about your loved one’s favourite foods or eating habits, as they will cook for them every day.

 We will discuss holidays and live-in care working hours in the next section.

 How many hours should a live in carer work?

 A live-in carer is not expected to work 24 hours a day, 7 days a week, or be on call for such a period.
 They should be expected to work on average an 8 to 10-hour day, which may not be in consecutive hours.

 Live-in care breaks: You should discuss this with your care provider but it is expected that a live-in carer takes one two-hour break per day on average (outside of their 8 to 10-hour day).
 Some might choose to accumulate these breaks and take them on a separate day.
 This may happen if, for example, the home location is such that the carer can’t access the services they may need in only two hours.
 The live-in carer’s break schedule should be discussed before the care starts to avoid any misunderstandings.

 Live-in care nights: A live in carer is in their client’s residence at night but is not on-call or duty during the night.
 During the night, caregivers should not be regularly disturbed.
 On an occasion where this does take place you should consult with the care provider to ensure the carer has appropriate rest and if the pattern is greater than this, then they should discuss whether a night carer is required.